-The [CD] Regulations allows for Financial Institutions to elect to apply the threshold exemptions when reviewing and identifying New Individual Accounts, in the same way as for Pre-existing Individual Accounts (see [15.3]).
+The Isle of Man Regulations allow for Financial Institutions to elect to apply the threshold exemptions when reviewing and identifying New Individual Accounts, in the same way as for Pre-existing Individual Accounts (see [15.3]).

 The Agreements are written to provide for exemptions to apply to certain accounts based on thresholds subject to an election to remove them.
-The [CD] regulations reverse this requirement meaning that no thresholds apply unless a Financial Institution elects to apply the appropriate threshold exemptions set out in the Agreements when reviewing and identifying Pre-existing Individual Accounts.
+The Isle of Man Regulations reverse this requirement meaning that no thresholds apply unless a Financial Institution elects to apply the appropriate threshold exemptions set out in the Agreements when reviewing and identifying Pre-existing Individual Accounts.